learn-co-curriculum/dsc-instance-methods/README.md

     4. True

 Again, don't worry if `self` still seems a bit confusing.
-It will become clearer through practice and it will also be very useful as you get further into object-oriented programming.
+It will become clearer through practice.
 For now, you can just go forward with the knowledge that **to define an instance method and later call it on an instance object, you will need to include at least one parameter in the method definition**.

 ## Summary